 After graduating magna cum laude from Princeton University, Dr. Hafler earned his MD/PhD from Harvard Medical School and completed a postdoctoral fellowship funded by the Howard Hughes Medical Institute in Connie Cepko's laboratory at Harvard.
 He completed an ophthalmology residency at Yale School of Medicine/Yale-New Haven Hospital and a fellowship in retina at Mass.
 Eye and Ear as a Heed Fellow where he specialized in Inherited Retinal Degenerations.
 Following his fellowship, he received a K08 Clinical Scientist Development Award from the NIH and joined the faculty at Harvard Medical School where he served on Mass.
 Eye and Ear’s Retina Service and in the Emergency and Trauma Eye Care Department.
-He has a laboratory at Harvard Medical School and an appointment at the Broad Institute of MIT and Harvard where he recently generated the first single-cell human retinal transcriptomic atlas and identified the cell types driving macular degeneration.
-He is looking forward to returning to Yale University and joining the Ophthalmology department where he will study macular degeneration and glaucoma using single-cell transcriptomics to identify novel therapeutic approaches.
+He has a laboratory in the Department of Ophthalmology in the Yale School of Medicine where he recently generated the first single-cell human retinal transcriptomic atlas and identified the cell types driving macular degeneration.
+He recently received the American Society for Clinical Investigation Young Physician Scientist Award, the Thome Memorial Foundation Award for AMD Research, and was named the William R. Orthwein, Jr. ’38 Yale Scholar.
+He studies macular degeneration and glaucoma using single-cell transcriptomics to identify novel therapeutic approaches.

 Education & Training